deerawan/budiirawan.com/src/site/posts/2022/pulumi-error-transport-closing.md

 Then I noticed that maybe the `@pulumi/pulumi` packages also need to be upgraded.

 These below were the previous versions.
+See that `@pulumi/pulumi` version `3.13.2` was slightly behind the pulumi CLI version `3.27.0`

 `package.json`